 It’s easy to be tripped up or tricked by the wording of certain questions, resulting in a wrong answer even if you actually had the knowledge needed to solve the problem.
 Overcoming this difficulty requires students to practice the GRE extensively.
 Eventually, you can train your brain to understand the tricks unique to the GRE and untangle the questions efficiently.

-The GRE only allows about an hour for each of its three sections.
-Because so much of the GRE’s difficulty comes from understanding the questions before you answer them, many first-timers will spend lots of their precious minutes on each question.
-This can lead to lower scores than they might feel they deserve if they run out of time.
+Each section of the GRE is timed - this causes a lot of trouble for students.
+So much of the GRE’s difficulty comes from understanding the questions before you answer them, many first-timers will spend lots of their precious time on specific questions.
+This can lead to lower scores and students feeling they were not prepared for the exam.